mtgordon/CBUConcerto2022/README.md

 ## 4.2 - Test Wizards

-A wizard is a layer that can be placed on top of any test with input parameters defined, if you have a test that you want to implement in other tests however there are dynamic variables that you need to be passed through, then you can use a wizard to streamline that process.

-As a sidenote: When placing these created tests in future flowcharts, call on the wizard not on the source code.

 ### 4.2.1 - Attributes of a Wizard

+As previously written above, a wizard is a layer that can be placed on top of any test with input parameters defined, if you have a test that you want to implement in other tests however there are dynamic variables that you need to be passed through, then you can use a wizard to streamline that process.

+As a sidenote: When placing these created tests in future flowcharts, call on the wizard not on the source code

-#### **Base Properties**
+#### Base Properties

 - **Accessibility**
   - private – Can only be accessed by owner of the object, or super admins.